mika-s/mika-s.github.io/_posts/2017-11-08-creating-a-wireshark-dissector-in-lua-3.markdown

 end
 ```

-It's quite similar to how the other fields are parsed. `cursor_id` is an int64, which means it's 8 bytes
+It's like how the other fields are parsed. `cursor_id` is an int64, which means it's 8 bytes long
-long (8*8 = 64).
-That means we have to read 8 bytes.
+(8*8 = 64).
+That means we must read 8 bytes.
 The lookup function for the response flags looks
 like this:

 ```lua